Posts Categorised: Blog

 Preparing Alternative Electricity Solutions

-Many people have started installing solar panels and wind turbines.
+Many people have started installing sun based panels and wind turbines.
 Those are some great systems and they help our electrical needs by saving fossil fuels.
 However, the technology we have it not reliable.
 They may produce some electricity, but storing it is a whole other aspect.
 We don’t have time in this article to go through the reasons, but they are not reliable unless you know how to build, maintain and fix them yourself…including an integrated long-term battery system.

 One of the best solutions is a home standby generator.